yihuitee/Space-Weather-Simulation-Summer-School/syllabus.md

 Basic Information
 -----------------

+- Instructor: Qusai Al Shidi (call me Qusai): qusai@umich.edu
 - Course Meeting Times: Wednesdays 3pm-5pm
 - Location: Climate and Space Research Building--Auditorium
 - Contact Information: qusai@umich.edu
 - Office Hours: Fridays 1pm-3pm, CSRB 2128
 - Course Website: [http://github.com/qalshidi/programming-practices](http://github.com/qalshidi/programming-practices)

 This course is for intermediate coders that are in the sciences.
 Graduate or undergraduates welcomes.
-This is not a course to teach you how to code, but how to code *well*.
+If you are a beginner coder I recommend taking a beginner class before taking this one.
+This class is to teach capable scientist programmers to code *well*.

 Since this is a programming course, please bring a laptop into class.